EsotericSoftware/kryo/README.md

 ### Generics

 Kryo `getGenerics` provides generic type information so serializers can be more efficient.
-This is most commonly used to avoid writing the class when the type parameter class is a final.
+This is most commonly used to avoid writing the class when the type parameter class is final.

 If the class has a single type parameter, `nextGenericClass` returns the type parameter class, or null if none.
 After reading or writing any nested objects, `popGenericType` must be called.